My Blogging Life

-Most of my writing time is devoted to completing my first novel, Asylum.
-But when I’m not communing with the crazy people in 19th century Boston, you can find me exploring the 21st century with The Seven-Year-Old here on Caterpickles and chatting about the writing life over on BostonWriters.
 For a brief, but happy year while we still lived in Massachusetts, I was privileged to be allowed to scour the archives at my local church.
-You can find a few of the interesting tidbits I dug up at Once Upon a Time in Needham.
+You can find a few of the tidbits I dug up at Once Upon a Time in Needham.

-As a freelancer these days, I enjoy writing location-specific Caterpickles posts and original articles on traveling with kids for the vacation rental site Dwellable.
-Select Caterpickles posts from our time in Massachusetts have also appeared on the Norwood Patch, a hyper local news site based in Norwood Massachusetts.
+As a freelancer, I’ve written several location-specific articles on traveling with kids for the vacation rental site Dwellable.
+Select Caterpickles posts from our time in Massachusetts have also appeared on the Norwood Patch, a hyper local news site based in Norwood, Massachusetts.
 I’ve also written on environmental and sustainability issues for Together Yes, a Massachusetts-based environmental group.

 Most of my work on optical networking and such is unsigned (ah the travails of life as a technical writer), but if you are really motivated, you can use the Internet Archive’s Way Back Machine to find some old articles I wrote for Group Computing Magazine (groupcomputing.com) back in 1998-1999 under the name Shala Phillips.